49. That’s how many pills, capsules, and tablets I took on a daily basis.

 Declared Useless By Manufacturer

 I buy supplements in bulk.

 If it’s something I’ll use, I probably will use it often.

-Depending on where you buy them, they can expire before they get to you.
+Depending on where you buy them, they can expire before they reach you.

 I’ve had this happen on a few supplement orders from Amazon.
 What happens when a supplement expires?
 Hopefully nothing.
 Maybe contamination.
 Who knows.

 I cut back my collection, but I still supplement on a daily basis.Get most of your nutrients from real foods.
 Then, fill any gaps with minimally processed supplements.
-Whole plants are leagues above synthetic formulations.
+Whole plant formulations from reputable sources generally beat synthetic isolates.
 Click To Tweet

 I see too much downside in potential pharmacological interaction from taking dozens of extracts on a daily basis.